return42/sphkerneldoc/linux_src_doc/kernel/trace/ring_buffer_c.rst

 as data is added to any of the \ ``buffer``\ 's cpu buffers.
 Otherwise it will wait for data to be added to a specific cpu buffer.

-Returns POLLIN \| POLLRDNORM if data exists in the buffers, zero otherwise.
+Returns EPOLLIN \| EPOLLRDNORM if data exists in the buffers, zero otherwise.

 .. _`rb_check_list`: